Anonymous6768/anonymous6768.github.io/README.md

 ## Update 1.1
 - Login page has a new, fresh look!
+- Login bypass patched
 - Navbar buttons changed